 Using UTM tracking links and other tracking scripts in your campaigns, you can ensure all the information you need about which links each contact clicks on is automatically tabulated in their contact record.
 You can then view lead source data as a whole for each campaign to quickly gauge which of your marketing assets are leading to the best results so you can put more of your budget toward them.

-Without all of the data available within an all-in-one CRM, there’s no way to truly understand the status of your marketing campaigns in order to improve.
+Without all of the data available within an all-in-one CRM, there’s no way to truly understand the status of your marketing campaigns.

 This stage is about actually making sales.
 All the initial setup you did in the Attract stage to put each contact within the right segment and remain responsive to their signals of interest works to build their confidence in your brand and prompt a purchase.